 Our 2030 Goals are:

 We believe that the net zero transition should be delivered in a fair and just way.
-Our Just Transition strategy outlines the principles which we will implement to support employees, consumers, communities and suppliers as we transition towards net zero.
+Our first Just Transition strategy outlines the principles which we will implement to support employees, consumers, communities and suppliers as we transition towards net zero.
+Our second report focuses on moving from principles to action and outlines 20 commitments from SSE, 10 recommendations for industry and 10 recommendations for government.
+Read our second report here.

 Sustainability and Supply Chain